 As for gender identity, as an LGBTQIA+ person, I ask - why is the legislature so concerned with how people choose to define themselves?
 Freedom includes individual ability to be oneself.
 I still do not fully understand myself and I am approaching the age at which some people start to have mid-life crises.
 This is my business, and not that of the Ohio legislature.
 I also echo those commenters expressing their opposition because of the hate it represents.

-Lastly, these provisions interfere with the religious freedom of those faiths that do not adhere to these categories, potentially exposing the state to litigation that it must defend with taxpayer money.
+Lastly, these provisions interfere with the religious freedom of those faiths that do not adhere to these categories.